Brian-Wuest/MC-Repurpose/README.md

+This repository is archived and will no longer receive updates.

 This mod is designed to be an "Ease of Life" mod.

-You can find information on all of the features of this mod in the [wiki](https://github.com/Brian-Wuest/MC-WuestUtilities/wiki)

 # Notes:
 You can use this in any mod pack.